IlyaBoyur/IlyaBoyur/README.md

 ### Greetings 👋

-I'm 29 years old **backend** developer.
+I'm 30 years old **backend** developer.

 What I'm already:
-- 🐍 started Python development for a more than 2 years ago
+- 🐍 started Python development for a more than 5 years ago
-- 👨‍🎓 graduated from Yandex.
-Praktikum recently
+- 🏠 Working 2+ years on Python projects in development, [look what we've done](https://idaproject.com/)
+- 👨‍🎓 graduated from several Yandex.Praktikum studies: created Flask, Django, FastAPI, ETL projects with low level use of SQL and NoSQL DBs

 I study right now:
-- flask
+- System Design
-- ELK
+- PostgreSQL

 What I'm into:
 - 🏃 morning run (these pleasant 🐕 duties)